-Here is the stunning video with the dance segments notated below.
+Here is the stunning video with the dance segments notated above.
 The first two dances have no sound and Mr. Knight reads excerpts from his book in the background.
 (Note: The video doesn't seem to allow fast-forwarding until it has buffered/loaded; just pause it and leave it be for a while.
 Here's the original video if needed).

 12:02-16:00 - Balasaraswathi dancing on stage

 22:34-34:09 - Balasaraswathi performing an alapana starting at 23:25 and then dancing to Krishna Nee Begane Baro starting at 25:17 (according to Sangeetha's blog).

 What rare, full-length videos!
 I'm under the impression that the Gowri Ammal clip is incredibly rare and probably the only available video of her in existence.
 She was the noted devadasi who taught perhaps the two biggest names in the revival of Bharatanatyam, T. Balasaraswati and Rukmini Devi.
 I've read a lot of references to her abhinaya, and I think this clip is a great demonstration of her reputed skills.
 The two T. Balasaraswati clips are apparently part of the three available recordings made of her dance according to Ragothaman Yennamalli in his review of Knight's book.
 Ragothaman names the third recording, a recording of Bala's "Krishna Nee Begane Baro" filmed on the Mahabalipuram beach, as part of Satyajit Ray's film Bala.